serbrious/neuro-game-sdk/README.md

 ## Changelog

-API changes will be documented in the [CHANGELOG.md](./CHANGELOG.md) file.
+Significant API and SDK changes will be documented in the [CHANGELOG.md](./CHANGELOG.md) file.

-Last update: 17th of December 2024, 15:50 GMT
+Last update: 22nd of December 2024, 05:00 GMT

 ## Contents